bhisaac/5eFP/5eFP-SRD.md

 ### Defender

 - **Act First.** You may take one turn before rolling initiative.
 If you do, skip your first round and resume normal gameplay afterward.
 - **Taunt.** Your attacks, opposed or contested skills, spells, and features are difficult to ignore.
 If you attack, damage, or otherwise affect a minion, elite, or boss, they gain the taunted condition (see Conditions).
-The affected minion, elite, or boss automatically regains the taunted condition at the beginning of their turn if the closest PC to them is the defender.
+Minions, elites, and bosses automatically gain the taunted condition at the beginning of their turn if you are the closest visible target.
+Minions, elites, and bosses lose the taunted condition whenever you are unconscious or incapacitated.
 - **Soak.** At the beginning of a combat encounter, you gain Bolster 2.

 ### Healer